GNU-Ymir/Documentations/primitives/control.md

 	}
 }
 ```

-A loop can be used to repeat an action until it succeed, such as wait
+A loop can be used to repeat an action until it succeeds, e.g. waiting
-the end of a thread, or wait incoming network connections, etc.  The
+for the end of a thread, or waiting for incoming network connections,
-keyword `break` allows you to stop a loop, and give a value to it.
+etc.  The keyword `break` is used to stop a loop and gives it a value.

 ```ymir
 import std::io